History of Wahhabism: "Neo-Wahhabism"

+The term "neo-Wahhabism" is sometimes used in academia.
 Rather than classical Wahhabi doctrines, the new brand of Wahhabism in Saudi Arabia was characterised by pan-Islamic Salafism, propagated through transnational religious organizations headquartered in the kingdom, with many of its leadership being foreign Salafis.
 The most influential amongst these organizations was the Muslim World League, established in 1962.
-Although Saudi Arabia financially supports Salafi centers, publications, etc.; Wahhabism and Salafism differ markedly.
-Wahhabism remains closely aligned with the Saudi state and its religious establishment of Aal ash-Shaykh and generally follow the Hanbali jurisprudence in legal issues.
-On the other hand, Salafists tend to reject allegiances to states as well as legal schools (Madhabs).
-While both Wahhabis and Salafis share common pre-modern scholarship, the former continue to primarily follow the creedal teachings of Ibn 'Abd Al-Wahhab (d.
+Saudi Arabia financially supports Salafi centers, publications, and as such, Salafism remains closely aligned with the Saudi state and its religious establishment of Aal ash-Shaykh and generally reject allegiances to the four legal schools (madhhabs).
+Salafis continue to primarily follow the creedal teachings of Ibn 'Abd Al-Wahhab (d.
 1792) and emphasize an idealised Saudi history, that romanticises the Wahhabi conquests.
-In contrast, the Salafiyya movement follow the multiple scholarly traditions of Islah (socio-legal-creedal reforms) dating from the 18th century, with a broader geographic scope ranging from Africa to South Asia, and is not tied to any particular state.
+The Salafis also accept the multiple scholarly traditions of Islah (socio-legal-creedal reforms) dating from the 18th century, with a broader geographic scope ranging from Africa to South Asia, and is not tied to any particular state.